 ILR International Programs will award a limited number of small grants to ILR undergraduates and graduate students to support ILR-related educational activities abroad.
 These small grants are intended to supplement a student’s budget in areas of critical need and facilitate his or her presence abroad.

-Call for Proposals Spring 2019 for Summer Break Travel
+Call for Proposals Fall 2019 for Winter Break Travel

 Eligible Students: ILR undergraduate and graduate students